-Kim Jong-nam (, ; in isolation.}} 10 May 1971 – 13 February 2017) was the eldest son of North Korean leader Kim Jong-il.
+Kim Jong-namKim Jong-nam (, ; in isolation.}} 10 May 1971 – 13 February 2017) was the eldest son of North Korean leader Kim Jong-il.
 From roughly 1994 to 2001, he was considered the heir apparent to his father.
-He was thought to have fallen out of favour after embarrassing the regime in 2001 with a failed attempt to visit Tokyo Disneyland with a false passport (however, this may have been a lie told to Japanese security forces as a joke in reference to advertising slogan I'm going to Disney World!), although Kim himself said his loss of favour had been due to advocating reform.
+He was thought to have fallen out of favour after embarrassing the regime in 2001 with a failed attempt to visit Tokyo Disneyland with a false passport, although Kim Jong-nam himself said his loss of favour had been due to advocating reform.

-Showing 1 - 9 of 9 for search: 'Pang Xiong', query time: 0.03s
+Showing 1 - 11 of 11 for search: 'Pang Xiong', query time: 0.03s